bioinformaticsdotca/Genomic_Med_2017/module5_lab.md

 * In the Overview page, click on the "View all" button.

 * You will get a grid with all available datasets for IHEC Core Assays.
-    * You can filter out visible datasets in the grid using the filtering options at the bottom of the grid.
+    * You can filter visible datasets in the grid using the filtering options on the right side of the grid.

-* Go back to the Overview page, and select the following categories of datasets: "Histone" for the "Muscle" cell type.

-* Only these categories will now get displayed in the grid.
-Select the following grid cells:
+* Select only the datasets coming from the CEEHRC consortium

 <img src="https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_portal_muscle_h3k27ac.png" alt="IMG" width="750" />